 Brazil Nuts for Selenium and Testosterone

 Brazil nuts are an unusually powerful superfood.
 As the richest known natural source of selenium, they have many health benefits, but also need to be eaten with caution as having too many can have side effects.

-Here’s how to use Brazilian nuts as a selenium supplement and why they are superior to the selenium found in multivitamins.
+Here’s how to use these potent and nutritious nuts for selenium and why they are superior to the kind of selenium found in standard multivitamins.

 The Importance of Selenium in Your Diet